 For non-fragile items with no hard corners, like clothing or soft furnishings, mailing bags are a great option.
 Traditionally available in plastic, there are now 100% paper options available if you are looking to improve the sustainability of your packaging.

 For more fragile items, or items with rigid corners that could incur damage, use a cushioned envelope.
-Available in a variety of linings including bubble wrap, paper fluting or padded with recycled paper, they offer cushioning to protect your products from knocks and drops in transit.
+They are available in a variety of linings including bubble wrap, paper fluting or padded with recycled paper and therefore offer excellent cushioning.
+They are great for protecting your products from knocks and drops in transit.

 For items like books or video games, consider using solid board postal envelopes.
-The rigid outer provides good product protection and they are gusseted to expand to a width of 30mm, making them suitable for use with a variety of item depths.
+The rigid outer provides good product protection.
+Envelopes are gusseted to expand to a width of 30mm, making them suitable for use with a variety of items.

 Not quite a box and not an envelope… a postal wrap falls somewhere in between.
-Cleverly designed, these wraps fit tightly around flat profiled items – like books, board games and jigsaws – and close with a self-sealing strip.
-No additional packaging is required.
+Cleverly designed, these wraps fit tightly around flat profiled items.
+They are great for items such as books, board games and jigsaws.
+They close neatly with a self-sealing strip so no additional packaging is required.

-Postal tubes have been traditionally used to transport posters and technical drawings but, they are also great for longer “odd” shaped items too – umbrellas, golf clubs, flask bottles and cooking utensils for example.
-They come with a plastic end cap to hold your products in place but, if you are shipping heavier items it’s a good idea to seal the closure with tape too.
+Use postal tubes for longer “odd” shaped items – not just posters!
+Products such as umbrellas, golf clubs, flask bottles and cooking utensils work well.
+They come with a plastic end cap to hold your products in place.
+We recommend closing with tape too if you are shipping heavy items.

-If you are looking for a packaging solution to meet your product range, why not contact Macfarlane Packaging today?
+If you are looking for a packaging solution to meet your product range or cardboard box alternatives, why not contact Macfarlane Packaging today?